-George Stalk Jr. is currently a Senior Advisor and Fellow at The Boston Consulting Group (BCG) in the Toronto Office.
+George Stalk Jr. has been a member of our Board of Directors since October 2007.
+He is currently a Senior Advisor and Fellow at The Boston Consulting Group ("BCG") in the Toronto Office.
 Prior to that, until December 2008, Mr. Stalk served as a Senior Partner and Fellow at BCG.
 Mr. Stalk started with BCG in Boston in 1978 and has been with the firm's Tokyo and Chicago offices as well.
 Mr. Stalk is also an Adjunct Professor of Strategy at the Rotman School of Business-University of Toronto and a Senior Partner at Banyan Family Business Advisors.
-Mr. Stalk received a B.S. in Engineering Mechanics from the University of Michigan, an M.S. in Aeronautics and Astronautics from Massachusetts Institute of Technology and an M.B.A. from Harvard Business School.
-Mr. Stalk has led BCG's worldwide innovation efforts and co-authored several best-selling books on business strategy.
+Mr. Stalk received a B.S. in Engineering Mechanics from the University of Michigan, an M.S. in Aeronautics and Astronautics from Massachusetts Institute of Technology and an M.B.A. from Harvard Business School, Mr. Stalk has led BCG's worldwide innovation efforts and co-authored several best-selling books on business strategy.